The Appeals Process in Phoenix

 The appellate court might choose to order proceedings like oral arguments from one or both sides, and one or both sides can make an explicit request to the court for oral arguments to be heard as well.

-The consequences for being convicted of a misdemeanor or felony crime in Arizona are serious and very long lasting.
+The consequences for being convicted of a misdemeanor or felony crime in Phoenix are serious and very long lasting.
 Therefore, it is essential to consult a defense attorney.
 We will not stop fighting for your rights, by making sure that they are being upheld throughout the entire appeals process.
-If you are looking for an aggressive, experienced attorney to help you navigate your way through the appellate process in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you are looking for an aggressive, experienced attorney to help you navigate your way through the appellate process in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.